nrclaudio/Genome-Analysis-2019/documentation/projectplan/ProjectPlan.md

 * Reads were split using Galaxy according to their barcode
 * fragments of 16 nt of each read were mapped to the genome using Bowtie 2
-* results sorted and counter by IGV using 25nt window size.
+* results sorted and counter by IGV using 25nt window size (110,601).
+* 49,984 contained one or more seq reads
+* no positional bias in the tranposon insertion sites
 * the transposons mapping to the genome will be from the bacteria that survived, meaning that the gene mapped is not essential
-* Read counts normalized RPKM -> statistical analysis with Cyber-T
+* Read counts (15 mill for each library) normalized RPKM -> statistical analysis with Cyber-T
 * p-value (BH) < 0.05 and >2 abundance in transposon between general and serium medium -> genes contributing to growth in human serum.

 ---